DestinationsAsia14 Days Travel from North to Central Vietnam and Where to Go

 Our destination for this day was Ninh Binh, a famous spot for cultural travel in Vietnam.
 We left Hanoi from Giap Bat bus station at 9 a.m. and reached Ninh Binh at 12 p.m.
 We arrived at noon so we did not have much time to visit many places as wanted.
 The ticket at Trang An is 150k VND/ person for 3 hours sitting in a boat and the ferryman will take visitors going around the area.

-We travelled back to Hanoi at 6 p.m. then had some foods and drank throughout the night to end up the day.
+We traveled back to Hanoi at 6 p.m. then had some food and drank throughout the night to end up the day.
+Unfortunately, my stomach didn’t get better.

 – Day 10, 19 Oct:

-A full day of strolling around old town for foods and visiting some popular places in Hanoi.
+A full day of strolling around the old town for food and visiting some popular places in Hanoi.

 We spent the noon visiting Uncle Ho’s Mausoleum, Temple of Literature, One Pillar Pagoda, and Bat Trang Pottery Village which is about 10 km away from Hanoi’s old town.